skip to content

 Employment rights

-As a worker, your employment rights include:
+As an employee, your employment rights include:

-• You must be paid at least the national minimum wage (see below).
+• You must be paid at least the National Minimum Wage (see below).

 • You must receive an itemised payslip that provides a detailed breakdown of your pay and any deductions.